 We all know that Maharana Pratap fought against Akbar in the valleys and ravines of the Aravallis.
 But almost a decade before the battle of Haldighati 1576 CE, in the thick forests of the Satpura ranges, Rani Durgavati the Queen of the Gonds, valiantly defended her kingdom against the Mughal army.

 At the age of 18 in 1542 CE, Durgavati got married to Dalpat Shah, the eldest son of King Sangram Shah of the Gond Dynasty.
-The Gonds were a tribe which settled in the Gondwana (eastern Madhya Pradesh) region around the 13th century CE and rose to power eventually.
+The Gonds were a tribe that settled in the Gondwana (eastern Madhya Pradesh) region around the 13th century CE and rose to power eventually.
 They ruled four kingdoms – Garha-Mandla, Deogarh, Chanda, and Kherla in central India between the 16th and 18th centuries.
 (Dalpat Shah, Durgavati’s husband ruled Garha-Mandla.

 Durgavati was well versed in horse riding, sword fighting and archery from a very young age

 In the same year, Rani Durgavati gave birth to a son who was named Vir Narayan.
-But Dalpat Shah passed away in 1550 CE leaving behind a 5 year old heir.
+But Dalpat Shah passed away in 1550 CE leaving behind a 5-year-old heir.
 Thus, the Queen became a Regent and took control over Gondwana, ruling the kingdom.

 An able administrator, Rani Durgavati shifted her capital from Singaurgarh fort to Chauragarh around 250 miles away, near Panchmarhi in Madhya Pradesh.
 It was a fort of strategic importance situated on the Satpura hill range.